-The TOE S-TRUST Sign-it base components 2.1 was evaluated in the configuration as described in the Evaluation Technical Report [7] and summarized in chapter 2 of this report.
+The TOE OPENLIMIT SignCubes base components 2.1 Version 2.1.6.1 was evaluated in the configuration as described in the Evaluation Technical Report [7] and summarized in chapter 2 of this report.

 The TOE allows only one mode of operation though several different functionalities are bound to purchasing a corresponding license.
 Depending on the license, the user may use only parts of the functionality evaluated and certified.
 In any case, the evaluation and the certificate cover all functionalities that the purchase of the most comprehensive license provides.